 * Fresh, organically produced wholefoods that are high in fibre, with as much variety as possible.

-* Unrefined cereals, such as brown rice, millet, barley, wholemeal bread and pasta; also uncooked as a muesli base.
+* Unrefined cereals, such as brown rice, millet, barley, wholemeal bread and

 * Fresh vegetables, raw in salads or just lightly steamed; eat every day.
 Keep the water for soups and sauces.